Oskar2133123/cursor-ide-setup/README.md

 ## User Rules

-User rules allow you to provide Global guidance to the Cursor Agent.
+[User Rules](https://docs.cursor.com/context/rules#user-rules) allow you to provide Global guidance to the Cursor Agent.
 They apply to all projects and are always included in your model context.

 ### Update Setting